Can I Liquidate and Start A New Company After Liquidation?

 Many directors wonder if it’s possible to simply start another company, right after the liquidation process is complete.

 There is a way of doing this, as this article will explain, but it’s strictly regulated and must be done according to the letter of the law.

-The rules around starting a new company after liquidation are as follows:
+The rules around starting a new limited company after liquidation are as follows:

 - Directors cannot be involved with either forming or managing a new company with the same or related name.

 Now this doesn’t mean you can’t liquidate the company and start again in a similar format.
 But it must be done according to a process known as a pre-pack sale, or pre-pack administation.
 This method involves selling the assets at fair value from the the old company to a new one.
 It does allow for the writing off of debts.

 NB: all liquidations must be done using the services of a licensed insolvency practitioner.
 This is enshrined in the law because the use of an independent party ensures fair play for corporate creditors.

 Although its possible to reuse a company name there are imporant rules around this, principally to prevent the practice known as ‘phoenixing.’
 This is where directors fold one limited company with debts and start a new one from the ashes that is identical or similar.